cabforum/servercert/docs/BR.md

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate

+No stipulation.

 ## 4.4 Certificate acceptance

 ### 4.4.1 Conduct constituting certificate acceptance

+No stipulation.

 ### 4.4.2 Publication of the certificate by the CA

+No stipulation.

 ### 4.4.3 Notification of certificate issuance by the CA to other entities

+No stipulation.

 ## 4.5 Key pair and certificate usage

 ### 4.5.1 Subscriber private key and certificate usage

+See Section 9.6.3, provisions 2. and 4.

 ### 4.5.2 Relying party public key and certificate usage

+No stipulation.

 ## 4.6 Certificate renewal

 ### 4.6.1 Circumstance for certificate renewal

+No stipulation.

 ### 4.6.2 Who may request renewal

+No stipulation.

 ### 4.6.3 Processing certificate renewal requests

+No stipulation.

 ### 4.6.4 Notification of new certificate issuance to subscriber

+No stipulation.

 ### 4.6.5 Conduct constituting acceptance of a renewal certificate

+No stipulation.

 ### 4.6.6 Publication of the renewal certificate by the CA

+No stipulation.

 ### 4.6.7 Notification of certificate issuance by the CA to other entities

+No stipulation.

 ## 4.7 Certificate re-key

 ### 4.7.1 Circumstance for certificate re-key

+No stipulation.

 ### 4.7.2 Who may request certification of a new public key

+No stipulation.

 ### 4.7.3 Processing certificate re-keying requests

+No stipulation.

 ### 4.7.4 Notification of new certificate issuance to subscriber

+No stipulation.

 ### 4.7.5 Conduct constituting acceptance of a re-keyed certificate

+No stipulation.

 ### 4.7.6 Publication of the re-keyed certificate by the CA

+No stipulation.

 ### 4.7.7 Notification of certificate issuance by the CA to other entities

+No stipulation.

 ## 4.8 Certificate modification

 ### 4.8.1 Circumstance for certificate modification

+No stipulation.

 ### 4.8.2 Who may request certificate modification

+No stipulation.

 ### 4.8.3 Processing certificate modification requests

+No stipulation.

 ### 4.8.4 Notification of new certificate issuance to subscriber

+No stipulation.

 ### 4.8.5 Conduct constituting acceptance of modified certificate

+No stipulation.

 ### 4.8.6 Publication of the modified certificate by the CA

+No stipulation.

 ### 4.8.7 Notification of certificate issuance by the CA to other entities

+No stipulation.

 ## 4.9 Certificate revocation and suspension